Data Centers in Montana

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Montana.
-Businesses connect to cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure through network providers offering private links to major hubs such as Salt Lake City or Seattle.
+Direct Cloud On-Ramps: There are 0 direct cloud on-ramps located physically within the state as of September 2025.
+Access to AWS, Google Cloud (GCP), and Microsoft Azure is typically achieved through private network interfaces or dedicated waves to major hubs in Salt Lake City or Seattle.

 Power Analysis